 The agreement with SCWWA for wastewater conveyance expires July 2036.
-Sewage disposal charges were \$666,478 for the year ended June 30, 2019.
-These amounts are subject to final adjustment, which is not known until the following fiscal year; therefore, the final adjustment is not reflected in these financial statements.
+Sewage disposal charges were \$663,079 for the year ended June 30, 2020.
+This amount is subject to final adjustment, which is not known until the following fiscal year; therefore, the final adjustment is not reflected in these financial statements.
 However, the impact is not expected to be significant.
 The Authority's cost of \$7,389,111 for ten percent of sewer treatment capacity and the connection fee to SCWWA are being amortized over forty years.
-The SCWWA is in the initial stages of an approximately \$60,000,000 improvement which will be financed through the issuance of bonds.
+The SCWWA is in the initial stages of an approximately \$60,000,000 to \$65,000,000 improvement which will be financed through the issuance of bonds.
 Dinwiddie County will be responsible for 10% of the debt service costs.